ajvaladez05/teamVATPAT/README.md

 # LIBS
 The LIBS folder will be for any libraries that are created during the development of the sofware.
 Here, the dll files for generated libraries can be obtained.

+#WIP
+Work in progress will be the most current builds that are being developed.
+Here, the debug and release version of the main GUI and any libraries will be stored.